 If your symptoms do not improve after non-surgical treatments, your physician may recommend surgical treatment.

-- Artificial Disc Replacement (ADR).
-This procedure involves removing the injured disc and replacing it with artificial parts, like in hip or knee replacement.
+- Artificial Disk Replacement (ADR).
+This procedure involves removing the injured disk and replacing it with artificial parts, like in hip or knee replacement.
 The goal of this procedure is to allow the spinal segment to keep some flexibility and maintain a more normal motion.